V4570/mastermind-we/README.md

-# University project for the class: Software Engineering Technology
+# University project for the class: Software Technology
 Period: 2nd semester of 2016-2017

 This is a simple version of the well known Mastermind game, coded in Java as part of the project that was assigned to us for the class